atakanaltok/awesome-useful-websites/README.md

 * <https://chirpty.com/> - Create your own Twitter interaction circle
 * <https://capturemytweet.in/> - Turn your tweets into wonderful images for free
 * <https://freecodetools.org/twitter-card-generator/> - Twitter Card Generator tool.
 Use this tool to attach rich content to Tweets completely free.
+* <https://rattibha.com/> - Twitter threads by categories and authors with time, language, and sorting options

 ### Reddit